 In sequence log in as each of these users.
-Hint: you could do this in a different browser.
-That way you could stay logged in as your administrator in one browser and log in as another user in the the other browser.
+Hint: you should do this in a different browser.
+That way you can stay logged in as your administrator in one browser and log in as another user in the the other browser.

 Observe how the dashboard changes with each user.
 From this, what can you deduce about how do the roles of admin, editor, author, and contributor differ?

 Make a post as each user: eddieeditor, annaauthor, and conniecontributor.